-2. Face-Aware Routing for Mobicast
+3. Face-Aware Routing for Mobicast

 In this section we introduce the Face-Aware Routing (FAR) protocol for mobicast.
 A key contribution of this algorithm is that it does not rely on any global topology information for achieving theoretically reliable mobicast delivery.
-The idea of face routing is inspired by previous geometric routing algorithms such as GPSR [9] and $GOAFR^+$ [11].
+The idea of face routing is inspired by previous geometric routing algorithms such as Compass routing [13], FACE-2[2], GPSR [11] and GOAFR+ [14].
 They all have a face routing component to help their greedy forwarding component to get out of local minima in their unicast message forwarding path.
 However, these unicast protocols can not be applied directly to mobicast.
 There are two key problems.
-In unicast, the destination node is known, and so is its location in geometric routing scheme.
-The location of the destination node is key in determining the forwarding path and in detecting whether the greedy algorithm has gone into a local minimum.
-In mobicast, however, there is no single destination location, only the delivery zone is known, the exact locations of nodes in future delivery zones are not known.
-Simple approaches such as selecting some arbitrary location in the delivery zone path as a destination and use unicast protocols to reach the destination and dispatch the message to nodes close by does not work, since without a global node-location look up service, one can't even tell if a particular location has a node there or has any node close by.
+In unicast, the destination node is known, and so is its location in the geometric routing schemes.
+The location of the destination node is key in determining the forwarding path and in detecting whether the greedy algorithm entered a local minimum.
+In mobicast, however, there is no single destination location; only the delivery zone is known, and the exact location of nodes in future delivery zones are not known.
+Simple approaches such as first selecting some arbitrary location in the delivery zone path as a destination and then use geometric unicast protocols to reach the destination and dispatch the message to nodes close by does not work, since without a global node-location look up service, it is impossible to know if a node exists at a particular location or if any node is close by.
 Moreover, the mobicast delivery zone is not fixed.
 A mobicast protocol must consider the temporal domain of information dissemination, which none of the previous geometric unicast protocols address.
 The FAR protocol addresses the first issue via some knowledge about its spatial neighborhood (to be defined later), and addresses the second problem by a novel timed face routing strategy.

 For clarity, we first assume that the network is a planar graph.
 In general, a random wireless network may not be planar.
 Later we also discuss graph planarization methods and how the FAR algorithm can be modified to deal with a non-planar graph.
-We also assume that each node knows all of its spatial neighbors and their locations.
+We also assume that each node knows all its spatial neighbors and their locations.
 We will provide an algorithm for obtaining this information and discuss the cost for storing such information in later sections.
-Next we first define the concept of a spatial neighborhood.
+Next, we first define the concept of a spatial neighborhood.

-2.1.
+3.1.
 The Planar Spatial Neighborhood

 On a planar graph, each node has one or more adjacent faces.
-A face is the subdivision of maximal connected subset of the plane that does not contain a point on an edge or a vertex [4].
-For instance, in the planar graph as shown in Fig. 2, node A has six adjacent faces, and node B has four adjacent faces.
+A face is the subdivision of maximal connected subset of the plane that does not contain a point on an edge or a vertex [3].
+For instance, in the planar graph as shown in Fig. 6, node A has six adjacent faces, and node B has four adjacent faces.
 Note that the "boundary node" M has two adjacent faces.
-One of them is the "inner" face formed by nodes M, L, G and H, the other is the "outer face" formed by nodes M, H, I, J, K, F, E, D, C, N, O and L. Note also that even though the "boundary", "inner" and "outer" faces of a planar graph seem visually easy to identify, topologically it is hard to define and distinguish them.
+One of them is the "inner" face formed by nodes M, L, G and H, the other is the "outer face" formed by nodes M, H, I, J, K, F, E, D, C, N, O and L. Note also that even though the "boundary nodes", "inner face" and "outer face" components of a planar graph seem visually easy to identify, topologically it is hard to distinguish them.
 This has important consequences on face-based geometric routing mechanisms.
-We will discuss this issue later.
+We will discuss this in section V.